jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-01.md

 draco).
 furnished by the Pterocarpus draco.
 Bretschneider, 25
 See also Encyclop.
 Britann.
-VII, 389.
+VII, 389. -->

-5.
-SWEET BENZOIN
+## 5. SWEET BENZOIN

-Kin-yen-Mang comes,
-the Ta-shi kind
-in its best
+The best kin-yen-hiang comes from Cambodia.

-is of inferior quality.
+The Arab kind is of inferior quality.

-found in San-fo-ts'i must be understood
-(^
-M #)•
-and standard quality, from Chon-la;
-The statement that
-as
-meaning that
-it is
-this incense is 30
-imported thither
-from the Ta-shi and merely transshipped at that place by merchants for importation to China.
-This incense
-is
+People think that this comes from Sumatra <!-- San-fo-ts'i --> when it is really imported from there from Arabia and then into China.

-the juice of a tree; there
+This incense is the juice of a tree.
+It has different kinds:
-and another of a black
+- a black one
-snow-white colour,
-quality.
-Its
-aroma
-is
-other perfumes.
-It
-is
-colour.
-a pale yellow coloured kind,
+- a pale yellow one
+- a snow-white one, on being broken open, which is the best
+- one with gravel, as the inferior kind

-the best; that which contains gravel so strong that it is is
-That which, on being broken open, shows a may be largely used for mixing is
+Its aroma is so strong that it may be largely used for mixing is
 35